Remove Snap Ubuntu 22.04 LTS

 Update: A member of our community forums suggested the following:

-This is for sure an option, also see Best Linux Distros for Beginner, Experienced and Expert users.
-However, if you prefer to stick with Ubuntu, swapping distros isn’t an option.
-So you will have to either keep Snap, remove it or replace it.
-Also, don’t forget another alternative which is Appimage.
+This is an option.
+Also, see Best Linux Distros for Beginner, Experienced and Expert users.
+However, swapping distros isn’t an option if you prefer to stick with Ubuntu.
+So you must either keep Snap, remove it, disable it, or replace it.
+Also, don’t forget another alternative, which is Appimage.

 Why remove Snap from Ubuntu?